 Deaf Culture Articles

-Charles "CJ" Jones was a Comedian, Actor, Producer, and Director.
+Robert Panera was a Pioneer of Deaf Studies, Author, Historian, Poet, and Teacher.
+Read the article to learn more about the life and accomplishments of this amazing Deaf person.

+Clayton Valli was an ASL Linguist, Poet, Scholar, Teacher, and Author.
 Read the article to learn more about the life and accomplishments of this amazing Deaf man.

-Ella Mae Lentz was a Poet, Educator, and Advocate.
-Read the article to learn more about the life and accomplishments of this amazing Deaf woman.